Gas savings: The cheapest station in Tulsa - NewsBreak

 (TULSA, OK) Depending on where you fill up in Tulsa, you could be saving up to $0.27 per gallon on gas.

 On Saturday the cheapest gallon of unleaded regular in the area was at Sam's Club at 4420 S Sheridan Rd.
-Regular there was listed at $2.62 per gallon Wednesday, compared to $2.89 at QuikTrip at 1443 S Denver Ave, which GasBuddy clocked as the most expensive station in the area.
+Regular there was listed at $2.62 per gallon Wednesday, compared to $2.89 at Sinclair at 104 S Utica Ave, which GasBuddy clocked as the most expensive station in the area.

-Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
-As of 05:32 PM, Tuesday, the average price was $2.88 per gallon for regular.
+It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
+As of 05:32 PM, Tuesday, the average price of a gallon of regular in the area $2.82.

 |Regular